Rory Guilday

-Rory Susanna Guilday (born September 7, 2002) is an American professional ice hockey defenceman for the Ottawa Charge of the Professional Women's Hockey League (PWHL) and a member of the United States women's national ice hockey team.
-She played college ice hockey at Cornell.
+Rory Susanna Guilday (born September 7, 2002) is an American professional ice hockey player who is a defender for PWHL San Jose of the Professional Women's Hockey League (PWHL) and a member of the United States women's national ice hockey team.
+She played college ice hockey at Cornell and formerly played for Ottawa Charge in the PWHL.

 Early life

+Born in Chanhassen, Minnesota to Sarah and Landon Guilday, Rory was raised with her two sisters and brother.
+She began playing hockey at age 5.

+In 2016, she was diagnosed with a brain tumor that led to optic nerve glioma and was sidelined from contact sports for nearly a year while undergoing chemotherapy.
+Despite losing most of her vision in her right eye and having to rebuild her muscle strength and balance, she eventually returned to the ice.

 Guilday attended Minnetonka High School in Minnetonka, Minnesota, where she was a two-time captain, and twice earning all-state, all-conference and all-Metro team honors.
 As a senior in 2021, she recorded eight goals and 11 assists in 23 games.
 She was subsequently named a top-five finalist for the Minnesota Ms. Hockey Award, and was awarded the Class AA Herb Brooks Award.

 Playing career

 College

 Guilday began her collegiate career for Cornell during the 2021–22 NCAA season, where she recorded seven goals and 11 assists in 28 games.
 She made her debut on October 22, 2021, in a game against Mercyhurst and recorded her first collegiate point, an assist in the third period.
 She scored her first collegiate goal the next day in a 4–0 victory over Mercyhurst.
 She was subsequently named the ECAC Hockey Rookie of the Week for the week ending October 25, 2021, after she recorded two points and eight blocked shots during the weekend series.
 She ranked second on the team in blocked shots with 63, and ranked fourth on the team in points.
 Following the season, she was named to the All-Ivy League second team, ECAC Hockey All-Rookie team, and the USCHO All-Rookie team.
 She became the first Cornell player to earn a national all-rookie honor since Micah Zandee-Hart in 2016.